terraform-ibm-modules/documentation/docs/contribute-module.md

 After the initial merge of a new repo, enable the upgrade test in `tests/pr_test.go`.

-When you create a repo from the module template, the upgrade test is disabled by default.
-You can't run an upgrade test until the initial module code is merged to the main branch.
+When a module is created for you from the module template, the upgrade test is disabled by default.
+That's because you can't run an upgrade test until the initial module code is merged to the main branch.

-Create a pull request to enable the upgrade test in `pr_test.go` by commenting out the line that starts with `t.Skip`.
+1. Create a pull request to enable the upgrade test in `pr_test.go` by commenting out the line that starts with `t.Skip`.